Altitude Air

 Altitude Air Pvt.
 Ltd is a charter helicopter airline based in Tribhuvan International Airport and Sinamangal, Kathmandu.
-The company began operations in 2016 and mainly carries out rescue and charter flights.
-In 2024, Altitude Air successfully retrieved the bodies of five deceased Russian climbers at 7000 meters, after numerous other companies were unable to do so.
+The company began operations in 2016 and mainly carries out rescue and charter flights.They are currently banned from flying in EU airspace.

 History

 Altitude Air was founded in 2016 in Kathmandu, Nepal, by various Nepalese tourism entrepreneurs.
-It ran its test flight on the 27th of September and currently operates two brand-new Airbus H-125 helicopters with highly advanced technology to deliver unparalleled performances.
-Backed by a team of exceedingly skilled pilots, engineers, and tourism-leading veterans, Altitude’s team works collaboratively to offer a diverse range of services that exceed expectations and forge limitless paths toward customer satisfaction.
+It ran its test flight on the 27th of September and currently operates two Airbus H-125 helicopters.
+In 2024, Altitude Air successfully retrieved the bodies of five deceased Russian climbers at 7000 meters, after numerous other companies were unable to do so.
+As of 2026 they offer services in tourism, cargo, search and rescue, and medical flights.

 Fleet

 Altitude Air gained attention initially, as the first airline company in Nepal to purchase brand-new commercial aircraft, unlike other helicopter companies that operate second-hand crafts.
 The Altitude fleet consists of the following aircraft (as of 2025):